What Does the Gradient Tell When Attacking the Graph Structure: Introduction

 \section{Introduction}

-Graph-structured data is widely used in real-world applications, such as social networks \cite{yang2017neural,guo2020deep}, traffic networks \cite{wang2020traffic,bui2021spatial}, and recommendation systems \cite{wu2019session,wu2020graph}.
-Graph Neural Networks (GNNs) \cite{kipf2016semi,liu2020towards,velickovic2017graph}, a family of deep learning frameworks, are broadly used due to their advantages in processing graph data \cite{zhou2020graph}.
-In recent years, researchers have pointed out that inconspicuous perturbations on the graph structure can mislead the prediction of GNNs \cite{dai2018adversarial,zugner2018adversarial}.
+\blfootnote{$^\dag$Corresponding author.} Graph Neural Networks (GNNs) \cite{kipf2016semi,velickovic2017graph}, a family of deep learning frameworks, are broadly used due to their advantages in processing structure-based data \cite{zhou2020graph}.
+GNNs have been widely used in real-world applications, such as social networks \cite{guo2020deep}, traffic networks \cite{bui2021spatial}, and recommendation systems \cite{wu2020graph}, leading to concerns about GNNs' reliability.
+In recent years, researchers have pointed out that inconspicuous perturbations in the graph structure can mislead the prediction of GNNs \cite{dai2018adversarial}.
 As one of the mainstream approaches to test model robustness, the study of graph adversarial attacks has received more and more attention.